Why You Should Check Your Credit Score Early and Often

 It's not just your credit files that can vary, however.
 In truth, you actually have more than one credit score.
 These scores are created from models of companies like FICO and VantageScore that use different scoring formulas.

 While it's hard to determine which scores lenders will actually see, you can do your best to make sure the information those scores are based on is accurate.
+This is why it's so important to know your credit scores.

 Scrutinize results and credit habits